The Beatles' 1965 UK tour: Tour history

 The Beatles played the first of two London venues, the Hammersmith Odeon, on 10 December – the day the NME announced that its readers had voted them Best British Group and Best World Group for 1965.
 In the same poll, Lennon won in the "British Vocal Personality" category.
 The following day, Melody Maker listed Rubber Soul at number 1 on its national albums chart.

 The 11 December concerts, at the Astoria in Finsbury Park, north London, received what author Barry Miles later described as a "tremendous" reception.
 Retracting his earlier statement about the growing maturity of the group's fans, Smith wrote: "I have not seen hysteria like this at a Beatles show since the word Beatlemania erupted into headlines … George Harrison staggered off the stage soaking in perspiration as he told me: 'This is one of the most incredible shows we've done.
 Not just because of the audience, but because they're Londoners!'"
 Lennon elaborated: "We used to think Londoners had that cool we've-seen-it-all-before outlook but we take it all back!"

 The tour ended on 12 December with two performances at the Capitol Cinema in Cardiff.
 Some 25,000 applications were received for the 5000 tickets.
 These shows proved to be the final UK concerts the Beatles played outside London, where they went on to perform for the last time at the NME Poll-Winners' Concert in May 1966.

 Set list

-According to Walter Everett (lead singers appear in parenthesis):
+According to Walter Everett (lead singers appear in parentheses):